alvinmdj/notes-app-back-end/README.md

 - Token-based authentication with JWT
 - Authorization with Bearer Token
 - Notes collaboration with database normalization
-- Message broker implementation with RabbitMQ
+- Export notes with message broker implementation using RabbitMQ
 - Image upload with Amazon S3
 - Server-side caching implementation with Redis